Jasonalfian/crypto-trading-page-mockup/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) or visit https://crypto-trading-page-mockup.vercel.app/ with your browser to see the result.

 Demo of website:
 https://github.com/Jasonalfian/crypto-trading-page-mockup/assets/41385867/23a61a83-73de-4034-8d31-cd9fdf92d85c